Quantum Resource Comparison for Two Leading Surface Code Lattice Surgery Approaches: Resource Analysis for Subcircuits

-Since the resource estimates we provide for SPBC depend only on the number of logical qubits and the number of T gates required by a given circuit, there is no subtlety involved in tallying resource costs subcircuit-by-subcircuit into resource costs for an entire algorithm.
-This is not the case, however, in the direct Clifford+T compilation scheme, where lattice surgery compilation needs to be performed separately for each sub-circuit due to scaling limitations of the Lattice Surgery Compiler (see Sec.
-3 of Ref.~\cite{leblond2024realistic}), causing a need for the resulting FTRE to be later combined.
-As such, we generalize the protocol described in Ref.~\cite{leblond2024realistic} for resource estimation in direct Clifford+T compilation to the scenario where circuits are composed of several sub-circuits executing serially on the architecture\footnote{This is an assumption that we have inherited from the tools that we employ to compile quantum simulation circuits (see Sec.~\ref{sec:app}).}.
-Therefore, time is additive: $\tau_{\mathrm{total}} = \sum_i n_{i} \tau_i$, where the sum is over sub-circuits and $n_i$ is the number of occurrences for sub-circuit $i$ present in the whole circuit.
+Since the resource estimates we provide for SPBC depend only on the number of logical qubits and the number of T gates required by a given circuit, there is no subtlety involved in tallying resource costs subcircuit-by-subcircuit to yield resource costs for an entire algorithm.
+This is not the case, however, in the direct Clifford+T compilation scheme.
+Since lattice surgery compilation needs to be performed separately for each subcircuit due to scaling limitations of the Lattice Surgery Compiler (see Sec.
+3 of Ref.~\cite{leblond2024realistic}), it is necessary to combine the FTRE of separately compiled subcircuits.
+To that end we generalize the protocol described in Ref.~\cite{leblond2024realistic} for resource estimation in direct Clifford+T compilation, summarized in Appendix~\ref{sec:re_clifft}, to the setting where circuits are composed of several subcircuits executing serially on the architecture\footnote{This is an assumption that we have inherited from the tools that we employ to compile quantum simulation circuits (see Sec.~\ref{sec:app}).}.
+Therefore, computation time is additive: $\tau_{\mathrm{total}} = \sum_i n_{i} \tau_i$, where the sum is over subcircuits and $n_i$ is the number of occurrences for subcircuit $i$ present in the whole circuit.
 The active volume and logical error rates are similarly additive ($V_{\mathrm{total}} = \sum_i n_{i} V_i$ and $\epsilon_{\mathrm{total}} = \sum_i n_{i} \epsilon_i$).
-Lastly, the number of logical tiles required by the whole algorithm is its maximum over sub-circuits, including contributions from the logical layout, magic state distillation, and magic state storage.
+Lastly, the number of logical tiles required by the whole algorithm is its maximum over subcircuits, including contributions from the logical layout, magic state distillation, and magic state storage.